-The City of Saskatoon encourages the conservation and enhancement of commercial building facades by providing grant funding to cover a portion of the eligible costs of the façade improvement and/or conservation work.
-Buildings must be in one of the Business Improvement Districts (BIDs) that have funding available to allocate to this program.
-Thoughtfully designed facades support local business and help to create safe, comfortable, attractive, lively commercial areas and public spaces in our city.
+The City of Saskatoon encourages the conservation and enhancement of commercial building façades by providing grant funding to cover a portion of the eligible costs of the façade improvement and/or conservation work.
+Thoughtfully designed façades support local business and help to create safe, comfortable, attractive, lively commercial areas and public spaces in our city.
 The conservation of heritage façades helps promote sustainable building practices and celebrates the history of our city's built form.